tensorflow/models/official/recommendation/ranking/README.md

-If you are using [tf-nightly](https://pypi.org/project/tf-nightly/) make sure to install [tensorflow-recommenders](https://pypi.org/project/tensorflow-recommenders/) without its dependancies by passing `--no-deps` argument.
+If you are using [tf-nightly](https://pypi.org/project/tf-nightly/) make sure to install [tensorflow-recommenders](https://pypi.org/project/tensorflow-recommenders/) without its dependencies by passing `--no-deps` argument.

 For tf-nightly:
 ```bash